joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.6.7 =

+* Bug fix: Properly fetch icons for secondary categories in admin events list.
+* Bug fix: Improve argument passing in upcoming & today's events handler.
+* Bug fix: Don't output edit and delete links if the link is not valid.
+(Pro)
+* Change & bug fix: Change `js-modal` prefix to `mc-modal` to reduce conflicts with other uses of this modal library.

 = 3.6.6 =